Person working on PC.

 The master thesis can be started at any point of time and is to be supervised by an assistant.
 The conclusion of the master thesis is the submission of a final report and the presentation of the final presentation at the Institute.
 The organizational issues are to be processed in TUG Online via the TeachCenter.
 The documents provided include:

-• Templates for LaTeX and the Microsoft Word documents
+• Templates for the presentations (PowerPoint, LaTeX and Google Slides)

 • Documents for scientific work